CNCKNAM/Wordpress-Plugin/README.md

 A: The plugin is designed to work with any WordPress theme that supports Elementor.

 ---
-## Plugin 2 : Woo Custom Shipping Zones
+## Plugin 2
+Name : Woo Custom Shipping Zones
 A simple WordPress plugin that customizes shipping zones in WooCommerce for specific regions in Hong Kong.

 ### Description